The Outstanding Poster Award has been established in 2009, to highlight good quality posters presented at the EMS Annual Meetings.

 - Tony Wardle (Met Office, UK)

-New regulations for the Poster Award at EMS2018, Budapest
+Regulations for the Poster Award at EMS2019, Copenhagen

 To participate in the poster award competition authors need to tick the relevant box during abstract submission.